sguox002/leetcode/leetcode-all.md

 ->>

 ## recursive
+<<-880	Decoded String at Index    		24.5%	Medium
+digit in the string d means the previous string will be copied d-1 times. return the char at index. (note a23 mean a is repeated 2 time becoming aa3 and then aa is repeated 3 times.)
+We decode the string and N keeps the length of decoded string, until N >= K.
+Then we go back from the decoding position.
+If it's S[i] = d is a digit, then N = N / d before repeat and K = K % N is what we want.
+If it's S[i] = c is a character, we return c if K == 0 or K == N ???
+->>

 <<-1274	Number of Ships in a Rectangle    		65.6%	Hard
 given api hasShip(topRight, bottomLeft), reduce size until one single point